ideos/gloe/README.md

 ### Creating a Transformer

-As previously said, creating a Transformer is easy:
+As previously said, creating a transformer is easy:

 ```python
 from gloe import transformer